projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Address Translation Structures
 ==============================

-On ACRN, EPT table of a domain is used as the address translation structures for the devices assigned to the domain, as shown :numref:`vt-d-DMA`.
+For ACRN, the EPT table of a domain is used as the address translation structures for the devices assigned to the domain, as shown in :numref:`vt-d-DMA`.

 .. figure:: images/vt-d-image40.png